The Document AI solutions suite includes pretrained models for document processing, Workbench for custom models, and Warehouse to search and store.

 Google Document AI integrates with: BigQuery, Google Cloud Storage, Google Cloud Functions, Cloud Pub/Sub, Google Sheets, Google Drive, Cloud Vision API, Cloud Natural Language API, Firebase, Dataflow.

-Based on user reviews and social mentions, the most common pain points are: API costs, cost tracking.
+Based on user reviews and social mentions, the most common pain points are: token usage, API bill, openai bill, API costs.